 [additional staff if appropriate]

+The annual salary for key personnel shall be as follows:

+Staff and salaries to be identified in this section will include management staff, attorneys and social workers.

 Contractor agrees to represent approximately [No. of clients] clients in dependency cases.
 Contractor agrees to keep monthly statistics regarding the number of clients represented as identified in section 7, below.
 In the event that the number of clients represented by Contractor increases or decreases by 25% or more over any consecutive 3-month period within the term of the Contract, State and the Contractor agree to discuss and renegotiate the level of staffing and payment to Contractor that is required under this Agreement.

 E. The following change is made to Attachment A, Contract Terms and Conditions, Exhibit B, Scope of Services and Service Levels, Section 7, Case Reports and Maintenance of Records: